Jugglar-seudodev/fancaps-downloader_V2/README.md

 This project it's a simple Python script for download screencaps from https://fancaps.net.

+I'm not a very experienced programmer and I only do it as a hobby

 ## Getting Started <a name = "getting_started"></a>

 ### Prerequisites